LandryTech/WingSpan/README.md

+# WingSpan2024
+The software end of Wentworth's Aerospace Engineering club 2024
 ### Glider PID Control and Visualization
 This project simulates the glide path of an autonomous glider, adjusting its control surfaces based on altitude using a PID (Proportional-Integral-Derivative) controller.
 The glider's target is to land smoothly on a runway from a variable starting altitude and distance while maintaining proper glide slopes.